pguenon/CASIMODO/README.md

 # CASIMODO
 ### _Conformation Analysis via Statistical Inference of MOlecular Dynamics Observables_
-A script by <ins>Paul Guénon</ins>, Guillaume Stirnemann, Damien Laage and Olivier Rivoire*
+A script by <ins>Paul Guénon</ins>, Guillaume Stirnemann, Damien Laage and Olivier Rivoire*.

 ## What is CASIMODO?